psu-epl/psu-epl.github.com/doc/equip/printer/Printer-Materials.md

 ## Form Labs
 The Form Labs currently supports two materials: Regular and Durable.
 In general, both materials have excellent resolution and rigidity properties, showing almost no layering.

 However, resin tends to be brittle, so resin prints are mostly intolerant to deformation.
-That means these prints cannot be tapped, although plastite screws reportedly work well.
+That means these prints cannot be tapped, although plastic screws reportedly work well.

 The Durable is a more durable version of the Regular, as the name implies.